-In normal times, our beautiful historic 15th Century church at St. Neots is open from 9am to 5pm daily, while Eynesbury Church, four minutes’ walk away, is open on many days.
+Our beautiful historic 15th Century church at St. Neots is open from 9am to 5pm daily, while Eynesbury Church, four minutes’ walk away, is open on some days.

 We look forward to welcoming you into our churches to worship with us or visit soon.

 Please contact our Parish Office @ [email protected] or telephone 01480 370312 if you need any further information.